lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 ## Adapt to minor breaking changes

-The following is a list of minor but notable breaking changes that you may need to adapt your code to.
+For completeness, the following is a list of minor but notable breaking changes that you may need to adapt your code to.
+We expect these changes to affect relatively few users.

 ### `LitElement`
 * The `update` and `render` callbacks will only be called when the element is